MichaelDeyev/interview/en/interview-en.md

 My main PL is Java, and I'm really Love it.
 I am also familiar with SpringBoot framework and with Hibernate ORM.
 I always try to improve my skills and learning new technologies.
 For example, now I'm learning frontend to addition for main skills

-Greetings Gentlemen!
-Today we have the interview with Boitumello.
-I hope that our meeting will be comfortable for you, Boitumello.

-So, can tell us about your experience in java?

-Which themes are the most difficult for you?

 # JAVA CORE
 ### What is an interface?